chronopsychiatry/AMBIENT-BD-nocturn/paper/paper.md

 ## Graphical interface

-The nocturn app graphical interface features three main menus, which can be accessed using the top navigation bar, and will be displayed in the app's sidebar. **Import Data** allows importing Session and Epoch data (more on data types below), and setting column names, i.e. specifying which columns in the data contain information such as start of the sleep session, time at sleep onset, or time at wakeup. **Filtering** lets the user select sleep sessions by date range, subject ID, sleep onset time, as well as minimum time spent in bed or spent asleep. **Export data** allows exporting the current filtered data as csv, and generating a summary "sleep report" (currently only available for data generated from the Somnofy radar device).
+The nocturn app graphical interface features three main menus, which can be accessed using the top navigation bar, and are displayed in the app's sidebar. **Import Data** allows importing Session and Epoch data (more on data types below), and setting column names, i.e. specifying which columns in the data contain information such as start of the sleep session, time at sleep onset, or time at wakeup. **Filtering** lets the user select sleep sessions by date range, subject ID, sleep onset time, as well as minimum time spent in bed or spent asleep. **Export data** allows exporting the current filtered data as csv, and generating a summary "sleep report" (currently only available for data generated from the Somnofy radar device).

 The main app panel displays several summary data tables (top), and data visualisations (bottom).
 Both are updated reactively when the input data or the filters change.